top of page

 How did we carry out the research?

 Phase one considered the effectiveness of stop and search and the extent of disproportionality.
-It will include:
+It included:

 • An evidence review of police and public data